 It is the most common liver disease in the Western Population with an estimated prevalence rate of 20-46%!
-Those number are very high!!!
-Especially considering how important our liver health is to our overall wellbeing and disease prevention.

 The reason I am writing about NAFLD today is because of the information and research that was presented at a recent conference I attended by the American Academy of Environmental Medicine in San Diego, CA.

 I see so many people in my clinical practice coming in with elevated liver enzyme levels.
 When they are sent for an Ultrasound, the results usually come back normal.
 So historically I have accepted this as being “normal liver function”.
 I attended a very interesting lecture by Dr. Lyn Patrick ND.
-She discussed the reference ranges used by liver specialists for elevated liver enzyme function as being >30 IU/L for males and >19 IU/L for women as being abnormal.
+She discussed the reference ranges used by liver doctors for elevated liver enzyme function as being >30 IU/L for males and >19 IU/L for women as being abnormal.
 Standard labs usually flag ALT levels >30 IU/L as abnormal for both men and women.

 Many of my patients have ALT levels above these numbers.
 So I wanted to discuss taking a proactive role in supporting the liver when one has elevated ALT levels (using the initial ref ranges above).
 I am a Naturopathic Doctor and the foundation of my practice is preventative medicine.
 The liver is an organ we focus on when working to improve a patient’s overall health.
 The liver is a foundation to a healthy body.
 So it only makes sense to start thinking about protecting our liver when liver enzyme levels are elevated.
 If you have elevated liver enzymes and some of the following conditions I have listed, you may be at a risk for developing NAFLD later in life.
 I suggest doing something about it NOW when you can prevent liver damage.